hesham1108/public_privacy/privacy-policy.md

 PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS
-This privacy policy governs your use of the software application [Dr Emad Abdallah] (“Application”) for mobile devices that was created by [TabibSoft Company].
-The Application is [A medical app for Dr Emad that allow users to contact the doctor and reserve before going to the clinic]
+This privacy policy governs your use of the software application [Hoor Clinic] (“Application”) for mobile devices that was created by [TabibSoft Company].
+The Application is [A medical app for Hoor Clinic that allow users to contact the doctor and reserve before going to the clinic]

 What information does the Application obtain and how is it used?
 User Provided Information